The Faery Tale Adventure: Development

 David Joiner designed The Faery Tale Adventure and was also responsible for the audio of Defender of the Crown II (1993), engineering for SimCity 4: Rush Hour (2003), and contributions to The Sims 2: Ultimate Collection.

 This game was first released on the Amiga and then ported to other systems.
 Eventually it was released for the Commodore 64 and MS-DOS, although the graphics for these ports were of substantially lower quality due to hardware limitations.
 The Amiga version displays two screens as seen in the screenshot, one "lowres" 320 and one "hires" 640 pixels wide, allowing 64 + 16 colors.

 In 1988, a port was developed for the Macintosh with 256 color graphics (more colors than the original Amiga version of the game).
 The only color Macintosh model at the time was the Macintosh II, which was prohibitively expensive for a successful gaming platform.
 The Macintosh port was never released, but a working beta was completed before the development was cancelled.
 Eventually New World Computing acquired MicroIllusions and in 1991 ported the game to the Sega Genesis which was published by Electronic Arts.

+In November 2024, the game's developer released the source code to the original Amiga version on GitHub.

 Reception

+Jerry Pournelle reported his son Phillip's experience with Faery Tale Adventure in BYTE: "eventually your character gets so powerful that no one can harm him, but he has to spend literally hours—in real time—going from one place to another.
+This gets dull fast".
 A review in Computer Gaming World described the game's user interface as natural and simple, while still being an impressive and playable game.
 The magazine stated that the Sega Genesis version "subtly improved on the original", such as a better teleportation system, while maintaining virtues such as excellent graphics.
 Dragon gave the computer game 4 1/2 out of 5 stars, and 4 out of 5 stars for the Genesis version.
 In 1996 Computer Gaming World ranked it as the 63rd best game of all time, calling it "Real time adventure at its Amiga best."